Ever since I posted the video tour of our RV on Youtube, I get regular question about our RV Water Filtration setup.

-A good option is to use a standard filtration system for your entire RV, and then use a small RO system at your sink for drinking and cooking water.
+A good option is to use a standard filtration system for your entire RV, and then use a small RO system (such as the one below) at your sink for drinking and cooking water.
 This will dramatically cut down on water waste while still giving you clean drinking water.

 Another excellent option is to use a countertop distiller like the Megahome countertop water distiller.
 These units produce up to 4 gallons of distilled water every day, so you’ll have plenty of drinking water, water for your coffee, and even water for cooking.

 The drawback to countertop distillers is that they only produce one gallon every 6 hours and they’re still fairly expensive, but at least they waste very little water and they produce even cleaner water than Reverse Osmosis.
 Decisions decisions!

 Hard water is water that’s high in mineral content – specifically calcium, lime, and magnesium.
 You can tell if you have hard water by simply washing your hair.
 Shampoo doesn’t get sudsy in hard water.
 Alternatively if you boil a pot of water you’ll see white and greenish particle drop out of solution and form a crust on the side of the pot/pan if you’re in a hard water area.